sigp/lighthouse/book/src/api.md

 ## Security

 These endpoints are not designed to be exposed to the public Internet or untrusted users.
-They may pose a considerable DoS vector when used improperly.
+They may pose a considerable DoS attack vector when used improperly.